Akryum/vue-supply/README.md

 ## Asynchronous data

-A loading system is included in the resource supplies.
+A loading system is included in the supply supplies.
 Change the `loading` integer property:

- - `0` means the resource is ready to be consumed (for example, data is loaded).
+ - `0` means the supply is ready to be consumed (for example, data is loaded).
 This is the default value.
  - `1` or more means there is loading in progress

 You should change the `loading` property inside the `activate` and `deactive` methods: